nikhxxt/CYBERSECURITY-APEX-TASK-2/openVAS.md

-# 🛡️ Vulnerability Assessment – Metasploitable2 VM
+# 🔐 Metasploitable2 Vulnerability Scan – OpenVAS Report

 **Date:** October 07, 2025
 **Analyst:** Malki Shaik Nikhat Naaz
-**Internship Task:** Network Security & Scanning – Task 2
+**Internship Track:** Task 2 – Network Security & Scanning
-**Objective:**
+**Purpose:**
-To perform a comprehensive vulnerability scan on the Metasploitable2 virtual machine, identify exploitable services and misconfigurations, and recommend mitigation strategies.
+To conduct a full vulnerability assessment of the Metasploitable2 VM, identify exploitable services and misconfigurations, and propose remediation strategies.

 ---

-## 🧪 Scan Summary
+## 🧪 Scan Overview

-A full-system vulnerability scan was conducted using an industry-standard assessment tool.
-The scan targeted all open ports and services running on the Metasploitable2 VM.
-The results revealed a wide range of critical and high-severity issues, primarily due to outdated software and insecure configurations.
+An in-depth scan was performed using OpenVAS, targeting all active ports and services on the Metasploitable2 virtual machine.
+The scan revealed a range of critical and high-severity vulnerabilities, mostly due to outdated software and insecure protocols.

 ---

-## 🚨 Major Exploitable Risks
+## 🚨 Critical Findings

-The following vulnerabilities pose immediate threats and could allow attackers to gain full control of the system:
+These vulnerabilities pose immediate threats and could lead to full system compromise:

-- **vsftpd 2.3.4 – Backdoor Access**
+- **vsftpd 2.3.4 – Root Access via Backdoor**
-  This FTP service contains a known backdoor that allows unauthenticated users to gain root access.
+  This FTP daemon contains a known backdoor that allows unauthenticated users to gain root privileges.

-- **UnrealIRCd 3.2.8.1 – Remote Code Execution**
+- **UnrealIRCd 3.2.8.1 – Remote Command Execution**
-  A hidden backdoor in this IRC daemon enables attackers to execute arbitrary commands remotely.
+  A hidden backdoor in this IRC service enables attackers to execute arbitrary commands remotely.

-- **Apache Tomcat/Coyote Jserv – Buffer Overflow**
+- **Apache Tomcat/Coyote Jserv – Buffer Overflow Risk**
-  A flaw in the Jserv protocol implementation could be exploited to inject and execute malicious code.
+  A flaw in the Jserv protocol could be exploited to inject and run malicious code.

-📌 **Mitigation:**
+📌 **Remediation:**
-Upgrade all affected services to secure, patched versions immediately to eliminate these critical risks.
+Upgrade all vulnerable services to patched versions to eliminate these critical risks.

 ---

-## ⚠️ Additional Severe Issues
+## ⚠️ High-Risk Vulnerabilities

-Several other services were flagged for high-severity vulnerabilities:
+Additional services were flagged for serious security flaws:

 - **MySQL 5.0.51a**
-  This legacy database version is susceptible to privilege escalation and other known exploits.
+  This legacy database version is vulnerable to privilege escalation and other known exploits.

 - **Apache HTTP Server 2.2.8**
-  The web server has multiple documented vulnerabilities that could lead to information leakage.
+  The web server has multiple documented flaws that could expose sensitive data.

 - **Telnet (Port 23)**
   Telnet transmits credentials in plaintext, making it highly vulnerable to interception.